rwth-iat/openAAS/README.md

 # openAAS - \*updated\*
+*NEW* : The Image for the Workshop on 2018/01/29 is available [VirtualBox Image]https://rwth-aachen.sciebo.de/s/m9zn1DnkKS3M28n/download
 *NEW* : [JSON Serialization](https://github.com/acplt/openAAS/tree/master/implementation) of openAAS Administration Shell

 Development Repository for open Asset Administration Shell (openAAS) by Chair of Process Control Engineering RWTH Aachen University and ZVEI.